to darker Skies

 bigger telescopes won't need ballast for most observing

 tasks.
 We used (donut shaped) water ballast bags for the 12" MOUNTAIN

 size.
 The eyepiece weight may be limited in rather

 counter system relieves the change of eyepieces without the instrument

 loosing its position.

-LiteScope MOUNTAIN 12" travel telescope was listed as a 'HOT PRODUCT
+The LiteScope MOUNTAIN 12" travel telescope was selected as a 'HOT PRODUCT

 in this document is subject to change without notice.

 products and companies referred to herein are trademarks or registered